Offshore Company – Setting Your Business Up for Global Expansion

 Upon the successful payment for the service, the provider will ask you to provide certain kinds of information and documents.
 This is known as the know-your-customer procedure (or KYC).
 Normally, the required documents include:

-Once collecting everything needed, the service provider will start to register the company on your behalf.
+Once collecting everything needed, the service provider will start to register an offshore company on your behalf.
 They will proceed to file an application and submit it to the local government for approval.

 If you aim to do it by yourself, you will need to file everything and submit it to the local company registrar.